HACKSSENTIAL RULES ~ CHAPTER VII

 VII.8 CC Spellcasting

-The caster’s score in the ES CC defines the maximum effect of the spell: the caster is free to select any effect of the spell allowed by his ES score.
+The caster’s score in the ES CC defines the maximum effect of the spell: the caster is free to select any effect of the spell allowed by their ES score.

 The CC caster is called to define the spell according to duration (or SD), range (or SR) and target (or ST).
 In this sense, the tables with Spell addends and Spell costs defined for SS are valid with two exceptions:

-• the target table for the CC refers only to creatures (area and item are not applicable for CC, as defined in Clerical Canons).
+• the target table for the CC refers only to creatures (area and item are not applicable for CC, as defined in VII.6).

 The CC caster must succeed an ARCT on the ES CC.
-The threshold is equal to the SC with the caster’s Morality Index as a modifier as follows:
+The threshold is the SC.
+No magnitude effect applies for CC.

-The time required to cast a CC follows the same rule of SS (see SS Spellcasting), as well as the damage of a CC (see SS Spellcasting) if not defined in the description.
+The time required to cast a CC follows the same rule of SS (see VII.4), as well as the damage of a CC (see VII.4) if not defined in the description.

 VII.9 CC Counterspell

 A CC can be countered with an action of counterspell by another channeling caster.
-The countercaster selects the same CC as the one to be countered (level of ES knowledge, duration, range and target need not to be defined).
-In addition, the counterspell has effect if the countercaster’s Path is not opposite to the caster’s Path like the same pattern in Secret Sorcery.
+The countercaster selects the same CC as the one to be countered (level of ES knowledge, duration, range, and target need not to be defined).
+In addition, the counterspell has effect if the countercaster’s Path is not opposite to the caster’s Path like the same pattern in VII.2.

 In case of match between CC prayers and non-opposition between the Paths, the character needs to succeed an ARCT on the ES CC.
-The threshold is the same needed to cast the CC (see CC Spellcasting).
-Like for CC casting, the threshold is affected by the modifier of the Morality Index (same formula of CC Spellcasting applies).
-In case of success, the effect of the spell does not take place or it stops if it was cast beforehand (and is having a prolonged effect).
+The threshold is the same needed to cast the CC (see VII.8).
+In case of success, the spell effect does not take place, or it stops if it was cast beforehand (and is having a prolonged effect).
 The counterspell action lasts 1 turn.

 A caster who wants to counterspell with no chance of error can perform an ARCT on ES Lore Clerical Canon with the same threshold of the spell to be countered to understand that prayer.
 The action lasts 1 turn.